cedricbatailler/cedricbatailler.me/content/project/jsmediation/index.md

 [^2]: Dohle, S., & Siegrist, M. (2014).
 Fluency of pharmaceutical drug names predicts perceived hazardousness, assumed side effects and willingness to buy. _Journal of Health Psychology_, _19_(10), 1241-1249. doi: 10.1177/1359105313488974

 [^3]: This has to be understood as the one with the lowest number of false positive.
 Yzerbyt, V., Muller, D., **Batailler, C.**, & Judd, C. M. (2018).
-New recommendations for testing indirect effects in medi‑ational models: The need to report and test component paths.
-Journal of Personality and Social Psychology, 115(6), 929–943.
+New recommendations for testing indirect effects in medi‑ational models: The need to report and test component paths. _Journal of Personality and Social Psychology_, _115_(6), 929–943.
 10.1037/pspa0000132